jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 The metric can be simple -- if we want to identify countries with relatively high conversion rates that don't make up a large proportion of signups, we can divide `prop_conversions` by `prop_signup`, which effectively penalizes countries that already make up a large proportion of signups.

 These are the countries that have the highest values of the resulting metric.
-Australia leads the pack, followed by Great Britain, the US, Canada, Belgium, Germany, and South Africa.
+The US, Australia, New Zealand, Ireland, Switzerland, and Canada lead the pack if we go by this metric.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-15-1.png" width="672" />